kanaria69/Mainecoco/README.md

-## What did one plate say to the other plate?
-Dinner is on me!
+## Why do bananas have to put on sunscreen before they go to the beach?
+Because they might peel!